appwrite/appwrite/.github/PULL_REQUEST_TEMPLATE.md

 ## Related PRs and Issues

 (If this PR is related to any other PR or resolves any issue or related to any issue link all related PR and issues here.)

+### Have you read the [Contributing Guidelines on issues](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md)?

+(Write your answer here.)